hpfem/hermes-tutorial/doc/index.rst

 Solving Eigenproblems
 ---------------------

-Eigenproblems are supported in the legacy code but not in Version 1.0, because of their Python dependency (PySparse).
-Implementation of a C++ eigensolver class is scheduled for the next release.
+Eigenproblems are supported in the legacy code but not in the OpenMP version, because of their Python dependency (PySparse).
+Implementation of a C++ eigensolver class is scheduled for near future.